WHAT‘S HAPPENING

 SA born and raised actor Sarah Snook was also honoured with the AACTA Trailblazer Award, highlighting the achievements, abilities and successes of an Australian screen practitioner who inspires others with their portfolio of work, while Adelaide Studios based Samantha Jennings and Kristina Ceyton of Causeway Films received the Byron Kennedy Award, celebrating outstanding creative enterprise within the film and television industries.

-South Australia shone in the nominations for the AACTAs this year, with 33 nominations across various categories for SA made and SAFC supported films.
-Other SA projects nominated in 2026 include Kelly Schilling’s With or Without You, Shalom Almond’s Songs Inside and Prime Video series Top End Bub.
-SA editor Sean Lahiff was also nominated for his work on horror Together, while SA actor Teresa Palmer is up for Best Lead Actress in a Drama.
+South Australia shone in the nominations for the AACTAs this year, with 33 nominations across various categories for SA made and SAFC supported films including Kelly Schilling’s With or Without You and Shalom Almond’s Songs Inside.
+SA editor Sean Lahiff was also nominated for his work on horror Together.

 View all the 2026 AACTA winners and nominees at aacta.org/aacta-awards/winners-and-nominees